What Happens if Weather Played a Role in Your Car Accident?

 • Wind: High winds can push vehicles, especially high-profile ones like trucks and SUVs, out of their lanes or off the road.
 Winds can also blow debris, such as branches or trash, onto the road, creating obstacles.

-Taking the following preventative measures when driving in poor weather conditions can help avoid accidents:
+Preventative measures to help avoid accidents when driving in poor weather conditions

 • Avoiding sudden movements: Make gradual turns and lane changes to help maintain control of your vehicle in slippery conditions.